 Every single time we come out from being lost in a thought, we wake up from being lost, we are having an experience of awareness, of clarity.

-The video above is a part of the 10% Happier: Meditation for Fidgety Skeptics app, where Dan interviews Joseph Goldstein about how to re-frame that moment when you catch your mind wandering and why that moment is the most important part of mindfulness practice.
-Here’s a copy of their conversation:
+Dan’s favorite thing to do right now is interview mindfulness experts for the 10% Happier: Meditation for Fidgety Skeptics app.
+Here’s an excerpt of Dan talking to Joseph Goldstein about how to re-frame that moment when you catch your mind wandering and why that moment is the most important part of mindfulness practice.

 DH: One of the great tools you’ve given me is, in that moment when wake you up, there’s a little thing you can say to yourself, which is: How amazing.
 Which takes you right out of self-flagellation and into something much more positive.